Mae C. King: Academic career

 King was the first African American and the first woman to be a member of the professional staff of the American Political Science Association, which is the main professional body of political scientists in North America.
 There she led the Committee on the Status of Blacks in the Profession and the Committee on the Status of Women.
 In 1970, King worked with other African American political scientists including Jewel Prestage to found the National Conference of Black Political Scientists, partly because of the perception that the American Political Science Association had neglected the work of engaging black political scientists.
 She was also a founder or an early leader of the National Council of Negro Women and the African Studies Association, a Director of the African Heritage Studies Association, and a Vice President of the International Association of Black Professionals in International Affairs.

-King moved in 1975 to Nigeria, and joined the department of political science at the University of Benin.
-She left that faculty in 1989 and then joined the political science department at Howard University, where she had previously taught.
+King went on what was originally meant to be a one-year sabbatical from American Political Science Association to Nigeria in 1975.
+There, she joined the department of political science at the University of Benin.
+This one-year sabbatical turned into a 14 year stay when she left that faculty in 1989.
+Upon return, King joined the political science department at Howard University, where she had previously taught.

 In 1996, King published the book Basic currents of Nigerian foreign policy.
-This was said to be one of the first works of political science to systematically study the politics of African countries, and the role of African states in the international system.
+This was said to be one of the first works of political science to systematically study the politics of African countries and the role of African states in the international system.
 King wrote the book to address a lack of comprehensive studies on the topic of Nigerian foreign policy and Nigeria's place in international relations, particularly for undergraduate and first year graduate students in political science.
 In 2020, Basic currents of Nigerian foreign policy was included on a list by Adolphus G. Belk, Jr., Robert C. Smith, and Sherri L. Wallace of "pioneering efforts" that "raised the profile of Black Politics research and inspired future Black academicians", which contributed to Black Politics being recognized as a legitimate area of scientific inquiry.

-King has studied of the history of the Congressional Black Caucus, and for what Sherri L. Wallace et al. termed "her groundbreaking interventions on Black women in politics".
+King's early interests in the Congressional black Caucus stemmed from her involvement in the first CBC dinner in 1971.
+This interest developed into research about the caucus.
+She studied of the history of the Congressional Black Caucus, and Sherri L. Wallace et al. termed "her groundbreaking interventions on Black women in politics".
+King was invited to share her contributions in a chapter of The Conscience of the Congress: How the Congressional Black Caucus Change America, Stephanie J. Jones, editor, 2012.
+Her article, titled “The Struggle for Change: the CBC and US Foreign Policy,” is featured to detail the work the Congressional Black Caucus has contributed to public policy when it had reached its 40-year mark.